 First time in San Diego has its own ups and downs.
 While ample things to do and see here ensure that you never get bored, this same variety can simply overwhelm you.

 Traveling to San Diego for the first time and have no clue what to do and see here?
 We know how it feels.
-Although we planned our first trip in advance, the city still somehow succeeded at surprising us.
+Although we had planned our first trip in advance, the city still somehow succeeded at surprising us.
 Many discoveries happened spontaneously.
 Some places took more time than expected.
 Yet even the first visit to San Diego was enough to realize how incredibly diverse, simple, and as the same time complicated the city was.

 We made quite a few escapes to San Diego over the years, but that first visit still remains one of our best trips.